Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 For $p=7$ we do not need to go past $a=1$, which makes this easier than the previous case.

-\begin{prop} Suppose that $p=7$ and $a=1$.
-Then $H$ fixes a line or hyperplane on $\Vmin$. \end{prop} \begin{pf} The conspicuous sets of composition factors are, as for $p=5$, the same as for $F_4$ but with an extra trivial factor, namely
+\begin{proposition} If $p=7$ and $a=1$, then $H$ stabilizes a line or hyperplane on $M(E_6)$. \end{proposition} \begin{proof} The conspicuous sets of composition factors are, as for $p=5$, the same as for $F_4$ but with an extra trivial factor, namely

-The only indecomposable module that has a trivial composition factor but no trivial submodule or quotient is $P(5)=5/1,3/5$, thus all of these sets of composition factors fix either a line or hyperplane on $\Vmin$. \end{pf}
+The only indecomposable module that has a trivial composition factor but no trivial submodule or quotient is $P(5)=5/1,3/5$, thus all of these sets of composition factors stabilize either a line or hyperplane on $M(E_6)$. \end{proof}

-Since any indecomposable module with a trivial composition factor but no trivial submodule has $5/1$ as a submodule, the first and fifth conspicuous sets of composition factors in the proof definitely fix lines on $\Vmin$.
-If $H$ fixes a hyperplane but not a line then it cannot lie in $F_4$ and must lie inside a $D_5$-parabolic, with composition factors of dimensions $1$, $16$ and $10$.
-These are incompatible with the second and fifth sets of composition factors, hence $H$ also lies inside $F_4$ in this case.

-For $p=11$, we see the first use of the idea of fixing an $\sl_2$-subalgebra.
+For $p=11$, we see the first use of the idea of fixing an $\slf_2$-subalgebra (see Section \ref{sec:sl2subalgebra}).